The Late Show (1992 TV series): Shirty: The Slightly Aggressive Bear

 Shirty: The Slightly Aggressive Bear was a parody of children's TV shows.
 The twist was that the main character, Shirty, would react harshly to even the smallest insult.
 Many episodes ended with a destroyed set, a firearm being shot, or injury to the other characters.
-In the last episode of the first series, a sketch revealed that Shirty was played by the "Hando" character from Romper Stomper as played by Russell Crowe.
-Although in a "best-of" episode two weeks prior, it was suggested that Shirty was routinely played by Mick.
+In the last episode of the first series, a sketch revealed that Shirty was played by the "Hando" character from Romper Stomper as played by Russell Crowe (though in a "best-of" episode two weeks prior, it had suggested that Shirty was routinely played by Molloy).
 It was stated on The Best Bits of The Late Show DVD commentary by Jane (who played the segment's other recurring character, Miss Tammy) that Rob Sitch was in the suit.
 The Shirty costume was actually that of Percy Panda, a character played by Jack Manuel in the ABC children's show Adventure Island.